-A lot of photographers only focus on setting up a website that shows off their work.
-I totally get it, because I did the same thing.
-While our work as photographers is super important, your work alone can’t do all the heavy lifting for your website.
+Most photographers focus on setting up a website that shows off their beautiful work and don’t really think about anything else.
+I totally understand this, because I did the exact same thing for a long time.
+While your work as a photographer is definitely important, your work alone won’t do all the heavy lifting for your website.

 Have you noticed that most photography websites all look the same?
 When I was first getting my old photography website up and running, I wanted it to look like the other pretty sites that I was inspired by.
 As long as it highlighted my work and there was an easy way to contact me, it was good enough for me.

 The problem was that my website was the exact same experience as all the other food photography websites.
 I didn’t realize that having a similar website to other photographers was making me blend in, not stand out.
 How can you stand out if you’re doing what everyone else is doing?
 If every website experience is the same, even the most beautiful work can get lost in the shuffle or not even seen at all.